There are essentially two classes of functions that may be called from the interpreter: intrinsic functions and slang functions.

 is better to simply pass the qualifiers that were passed to the plot

-function on to the draw_symbol
+function on to the draw_symbol function.
+This may be achieved

-using the __qualifiers
+using the __qualifiers function.
+The __qualifiers

 function returns the list of qualifiers in the form of a structure